larskaare/pawa-system-testing/slides/content/test-and-test-principles.md

 ## Time to make some decisions

-... all solutions/choices are trade-off's trying to balance risk/impact? ...
+... all choices have trade-off's, we try to balance risk/impact ...

 <div><!-- .element: style="font-size:0.6em"-->

-- We use Azure AD, using the MS O365 developer program to acquire separate Azure test environment
+- We use Azure AD, using the MS O365 developer program to acquire separate Azure test environment<!-- .element: class="fragment" data-fragment-index="1" -->
-- We create synthetic test users with out MFA to support automated tests <!-- .element: class="fragment" data-fragment-index="1" -->
+- We create synthetic test users without MFA to support automated tests <!-- .element: class="fragment" data-fragment-index="2" -->
-- Our Client component will "know" that's its under test<!-- .element: class="fragment" data-fragment-index="2" -->
+- Our Client component will "know" that's its under test<!-- .element: class="fragment" data-fragment-index="3" -->
-  - The "test footprint" should be as little as possible<!-- .element: class="fragment" data-fragment-index="2" -->
+  - The "test footprint" should be as little as possible<!-- .element: class="fragment" data-fragment-index="4" -->
-  - If in test, we use a different flow (ROPC) to login and get the initial tokens<!-- .element: class="fragment" data-fragment-index="2" -->
+  - If in test, we use a different flow (ROPC) to login and get the initial tokens<!-- .element: class="fragment" data-fragment-index="5" -->
-- We use Docker and docker-compose to build and serve the system infrastructure<!-- .element: class="fragment" data-fragment-index="3" -->
+- We use Docker and docker-compose to build and serve the system infrastructure<!-- .element: class="fragment" data-fragment-index="6" -->
-- We drive the test from the browser and from the perspective of the end-user.<!-- .element: class="fragment" data-fragment-index="4" -->
+- We drive the test from the browser and from the perspective of the end-user.<!-- .element: class="fragment" data-fragment-index="7" -->
-  - For this we use [Cypress](https://www.cypress.io/) <!-- .element: class="fragment" data-fragment-index="4" -->
+  - For this we use  <!-- .element: class="fragment" data-fragment-index="8" -->[Cypress](https://www.cypress.io/) <!-- .element: class="fragment" data-fragment-index="8" -->

 </div>

-The system tests must be fully automated and be able to execute in a pipeline.<!-- .element: style="font-size:0.8em" class="fragment" data-fragment-index="5"-->
+The system tests must be fully automated and be able to execute in a pipeline.<!-- .element: style="font-size:0.8em" class="fragment" data-fragment-index="9"-->